armin-reichert/pacman/README.md

   - F11 toggles between window and full-screen exclusive mode
 - Game
   - Speed can be changed during game
-    - Keys ('1' = normal, '2' = fast, '3' = very fast)
+    - Continuosly: ALT-LEFT = slower, ALT-RIGHT = faster
-    - ALT-LEFT = slower, ALT-RIGHT = faster
+    - Fixed speeds: '1' = normal speed, '2' = fast, '3' = very fast
   - 'b', 'p', 'i', 'c' toggles the presence of the 4 ghosts in the game
   - 'f' toggles the ghost's *frightened* behavior between "random" (original) and "select safe corner"
   - 's' toggles the display of actor states and timers
   - 'r' toggles the display of actor routes and target tiles
   - 'g' toggles the display of the grid and the alignment of the actors on the grid
-  - 'o' toggles the simulation of the overflow bug from the original game which occurs when Pac-Man is looking upwards
+  - 'o' toggles the simulation of the overflow bug which occurs in the original Arcade game when Pac-Man is looking upwards
 - Cheats
   - ALT-'k' kills all ghosts
-  - ALT-'e' eats all normal pellets
+  - ALT-'e' eats all pellets except the energizers
   - ALT-'+' switches to the next level
   - ALT-'i' makes Pac-Man immortable
 - Logging/tracing
-  - Tracing of state machines can be switched on/off (key 'l')
+  - Tracing of used state machines can be switched on/off (key 'l')

 ## References